-Prospective data science graduate students are expected to be proficient in key subject areas and should be able to demonstrate functional knowledge of these proficiencies by achieving high scores on the GRE and/or GMAT exams.
+As a prospective data science graduate student, you will be expected to already be proficient in the key skills that underpin the field and should be able to demonstrate functional knowledge of these proficiencies by achieving high scores on the GRE and/or GMAT exams.

-Aspiring graduate students have opportunities to fill gaps in functional knowledge by completing massive open online courses (MOOCs) prior to applying to a master’s program, or by completing quantitative and programming bridge courses before transitioning to graduate-level courses.
+Aspiring graduate students have opportunities to fill gaps in functional knowledge by attending a data science bootcamp, completing massive open online courses (MOOCs) prior to applying to a master’s program, or by completing quantitative and programming bridge courses before transitioning to graduate-level courses.

 Academic Prerequisites for a Master’s in Data Science